We may be biased, however Falmouth truly is one of the best places to visit in the world because of its unique positioning.

 - 45 minutes away from fishing villages such as St. Ives and Padstow

-- 40 minutes away from Newquay or Watergate Bay where Jamie Oliver’s 15 restaurant is based
+- 40 minutes away from Newquay or Watergate Bay

-- only 1 hour 15 minutes minutes from Lands End
+- Only 1 hour 15 minutes minutes from Lands End

 - 45 minutes from Penzance.